enceris/enceris.github.io/p/1/raw.md

 the training dummies, where he removed its head and lifted a stainless broadsword from within the body.

-"It still perplexes me, Walter."
-Darus took a seat by the dummy near him.
+"It still perplexes me, Walter," Darus took a seat by the dummy near him.
 "This sword that I gave you, it was unbelievably light when I last picked it up.
 Such a thin blade, it's terrifying how much impact you are able to give it with each swing."